Effects of Gun Violence

 Gun violence is estimated to cost the American economy at least $229 billion every year.
 Let that sink in — $229 billion.
 In addition to the medical costs of a shooting, indirect expenses take the form of impact on victims’ quality of life and victims’ lost wages.

 Beyond the economic cost, we also see fractured families, neighborhoods, and communities.
 According to the Child Welfare League of America (CWLA), more than 5 percent of America’s children have witnessed a shooting.
-It’s time to focus on the effects on the next generation that this repeated exposure to gun violence brings.
+It’s time to focus on how repeated exposure to gun violence affects the next generation.

-We’ve heard stories of children in impacted communities sleeping in tubs to avoid bullets fired at night.
+We’ve heard stories of children in the most impacted communities sleeping in tubs to avoid bullets fired at night.
 Mothers under stress are giving birth to babies with lower birth weights.
 Children can’t even go to the library because their streets aren't safe, further putting them at a disadvantage in school.
+And, because many of gun violence's root causes: poverty, trauma, and ineffective public safety policies, go hand-in-hand with systemic racism, gun homicide has a disproportionate impact on Black and Brown communities—and Black and Brown children.

 We can try to tally, but ultimately the costs are too high to count.